 - The adjustability that today's riders demand

-At the end of the day, the best touring saddle isn't necessarily the lightest or most high-tech - it's the one that keeps you riding comfortably mile after mile.
-Sometimes, the old ways really are the best ways.
+The best touring saddle isn't the lightest or most high-tech.
+It's the one that keeps you riding comfortably mile after mile.
+Sometimes the old ways really are the best.